top of page

 ‘Way ahead of you, pal.
 Called ‘em about five minutes ago.’

-'What the hell is that smell?'
+‘What on earth is that God-awful smell?’

 “They're coming for you.”